 So this is the story of a little boy called James, and he’s an orphan.
 He lives with his two old aunts.
 One, an older man gives him a bag full of magical, tiny little wiggly green things and tells them that magical things will happen.

-James loses his little bag of green things, and the green things go scattering across in the dirt and disappear.
+James loses his little bag of green things, and the green things scatter across the dirt and disappear.
 He thinks that he’s lost it forever.
 But then it turns out that little green things went into a peach tree, and a giant peach started to grow.

-He discovers an entrance into the peach, and on the inside, he makes some new friends with a bunch of life-sized bugs.
+He discovers an entrance into the peach and makes new friends with many life-sized bugs.
 With his newfound friends, James takes off on many madcap adventures.
 He learns to trust his new friends and himself.
-Also, he discovers that he’s a great person on his own and that people care about him and people want to be his friend.
+Also, he discovers that he’s a great person on his own and that people care about him and want to be his friend.
 If you like Coraline, you must read it.

 Author: Roald Dahl